 For the accused, justice requires the opportunity to hear and understand the charge, cross-examine those who are making the charge, have a fair and speedy trial, and have an opportunity to repair the wrong if found guilty. - Thomas Jefferson

-The Students and Administration Equality Act is a legislative initiative created for the purpose of protecting the rights of students and student organizations on college campuses.
+The Students and Administration Equality Act is legislation created for the purpose of protecting the rights of students and student organizations on college campuses.
 This new law allows students the ability to adequately defend themselves by guaranteeing their right to legal representation during any disciplinary procedure when interacting with college administrators.

-This website provides the background that led to the success of what has come to be known as The SAE Act and encourages other states to adopt similar laws that prevent violations of the very basic rights that we were all granted by the Constitution of the United States of America.
+This website provides the background that led to the success in NC and encourages other states to adopt similar laws that prevent violations of the very basic rights that we were all granted by the Constitution of the United States of America.